dusanmiloradovic/react-multi-context/README.md

 TopLevelComp.contextType=MultiContext.rootContext;
 ```
 To create the inner context, use the MultiContext function _addInnerContext_.
-It has only one parameter, the id of the inner context:
+It has only one parameter, the id of the inner context, and the optional second parameter if we want to pass the existing context:

 ```js
     Context1 = this.context.addInnerContext(":a");